eugenesvk/mptrsz/ReadMe.md

 You can then use this information to, e.g., show a tooltip that doesn't overlap with the bigger accessibility-sized pointer.

 ## Known issues
-  - Precise shadow size for the `get_mcursor_sz_ci` method is not calculated by this library
+  - Accessibility size adjustment is not pixel perfect, and shadow size adjustment for the `get_mcursor_sz_ci` method is even less precise
+  - With some large (>8) accessibility size factors the `get_mcursor_sz_dx` might not be able to capture the cursor for some reason
   - I don't know whether it's possible to take the screenshot of only the pointer and not the whole screen with the DX duplication API, and anyway the Rust library used doesn't [support it](https://github.com/DiscreteTom/rusty-duplication/issues/10), maybe this could improve performance

 ## Credits

 [^1]: Accessibility increases the cursor size by ½ of its height with each level
-[^2]: Precise shadow size is not calculated by this library
+[^2]: Precise shadow size formula is unknown to this library